Kotlin/dokka/docs/topics/runners/dokka-gradle.md

    | Plugin `id` | `id("org.jetbrains.dokka")`               | `id("org.jetbrains.dokka-javadoc")`          | Use both HTML and Javadoc plugins |
    | Gradle task | `./gradlew :dokkaGeneratePublicationHtml` | `./gradlew :dokkaGeneratePublicationJavadoc` | `./gradlew :dokkaGenerate`        |

-    > The `dokkaGenerate` task generates documentation in all available formats based on the applied plugins.
+    > * The `dokkaGenerate` task generates documentation in all available formats based on the applied plugins.
     > If both the HTML and Javadoc plugins are applied,
     > you can choose to generate only HTML by running the `dokkaGeneratePublicationHtml` task,
     > or only Javadoc by running the `dokkaGeneratePublicationJavadoc` task.
     >
     {style="tip"}

+If you're using IntelliJ IDEA, you may see the `dokkaGenerateHtml` Gradle task.
+This task is simply an alias of `dokkaGeneratePublicationHtml`.
+Both tasks perform exactly the same operation.

 ###  Aggregate documentation output in multi-project builds